-The very rare tumors in children are considered those that have an incidence of less than 2 cases/million/year and not included in already defined international or national protocols (such as primary liver tumors and germ cell tumors).
-Some are rare at any age, some are often encountered in the adult population but are exceptional in children.
+Very rare tumors in children are considered those having an incidence of less than 2 cases/million/year and not included in already defined international or national protocols (such as primary liver tumors and germ cell tumors).
+Some are rare at any age and some are often encountered in the adult population but are exceptional in children.

 Additionally, the small number of cases cannot amortize the costs of a specific pharmacologic research and leads to a scarce diffusion of existing information and knowledge.

-For all these reason rare tumors in pediatric age can be considered as “orphan” diseases.
+For all these reasons, rare tumors in pediatric age should be considered as “orphan” diseases.

-Examples of very rare tumors in childhood are the following
+Examples of very rare tumors in childhood cancer are the following:

-This list is not exhaustive and need to be continuously updated because newly discovered entities need to be added.
+This list is not exhaustive and needs to be continuously updated because newly discovered entities ought to be added.

 This website arises from the project ExPO-r-Net, which has received funding from the European Union in the framework of the Health Programme (2008-2013), grant agreement nr.
 2013 12 07.
 The content represents the views of the author and is his sole responsibility and it can in no way be taken to reflect the views of European Union bodies.
 The European Commission and/or Chafea do not accept responsibility for any use that may be made of the information it contains.